Kitcha Tembo

 Hippo trail

-This walking trail offers an exciting opportunity to explore the wilderness on foot, through the plains, riverine forest, savannah grasslands and bush land surrounding Kichwa Tembo and on to the Mara River.
+plains, riverine forest, savannah grasslands and bush land surrounding Kichwa Tembo and on to the Mara River.
 Watch as blue monkey and redtail monkey cavort in the forest canopy, and discover the many fascinating frogs, birds and insects that inhabit the riverside reeds.
 Admire the colourful birds and butterflies darting among the lianas and listen to Maasai legends about the huge figs that grow here.

 Oloolo Escarpment Trail